zhaopengfei12345/PV-EDA/README.md

 # PV-EDA
+✨ Official implementation of the paper:

-This repository contains codes of paper entitled "Causal Self-Supervised Graph Learning for Robust PV Power Forecasting Against Distribution Shift", which has been submitted to IEEE Transactions on Sustainable Energy.
+**Causal Self-Supervised Graph Learning for Robust PV Power Forecasting Against Distribution Shift**
+📘 *Accepted by IEEE Transactions on Sustainable Energy*